 Any town employee who claims to have been injured in the course of his employment and/or as a result of his employment shall report each such injury to his/her supervisor immediately unless said employee is not physically able to do so.
 In the event that the employee is not physically able to report said injury immediately, he/she shall make said report as soon as possible.
 In the event that a town employee seeks to claim benefits under G.L.
 C.152, under G.L.
 C.41 s.111F or otherwise, said employee shall furnish to the Town copies of all medical records, medical bills and records of treatment within thirty (30) calendar days of each treatment and/or the receipt of the bills.
 Each such employee shall, in addition, submit to a medical examination by a physician selected by the Town for the purposes of determining the validity of the claim that the employee was and/or is injured.
-In the event that an employee claims to be out of work and disabled as a result of a work-related injury, the Town may require the employee, from time to time, to submit medical evidence concerning the nature of the injury, the degree of disability and the prognosis for recovery and to submit to medical examinations by physicians or other health care providers selected by the Town, to the extent permitted by M.G.L.
+In the event that any employee claims to be out of work and disabled as a result of a work related injury, the Town may require the employee, from time to time, to submit to medical examinations by physicians or other health care providers selected by the Town, to the extent permitted by M.G.L.
 Chapter 152.
 The Personnel Board may, in its sole discretion, require the employee claiming disability, to submit to further verification medical examinations at intervals not more frequently than every ninety (90) days.
 Nothing contained herein shall apply to proceedings under G.L.
-C.32 nor shall it be construed to grant the Town greater rights than those provided, where it applies, under G.L.
 C. 152.